Rate Limiting

 - HTTP 429: Too Many Requests status code

-- Retry-After: Header indicating when to retry
+- Retry-After: Header indicating when to retry (if enabled)

 - Error Message: Descriptive error message